-Some of us used this protocol to follow the evolution of the photoproduct obtained by SH nonadiabatic dynamics.
-115 With ground state QM/ MM trajectories on the nanosecond time scale, we observed an evolution of the photoproduct towards an intermediate stabilized by a hydrogen bond of the amide proton of BV's D ring with a tyrosine residue.
-Such an intermediate was characterized by calculating its IR spectroscopic features which were finally compared with transient IR spectra showing a good agreement in reproducing the Pr-tointermediate change in both the position and shape of the CO_D signals.
-Starting from the intermediate, a swarm of MM MD trajectories, in the μ s timescale, was generated.
-This investigation showed the evolution of the early intermediate into a late intermediate in a timescale compatible with the experiment, featuring a more disordered binding pocket and a weakening of an arginine-to-aspartate salt-bridge interaction, whose cleavage is essential for phytochrome activation.
+We used this kind of protocol to follow the evolution of the photoproduct obtained by SH nonadiabatic dynamics.
+By using ground state QM/MM trajectories of the order of few nanoseconds we observed an evolution of the photoproduct towards an intermediate stabilized by a hydrogen bond of the amide proton of BV's D ring with a tyrosine residue.
+Such an intermediate was characterized by calculating its IR spectroscopic features which were finally compared with transient IR spectra showing a good agreement in reproducing the Pr-to-intermediate change in both the position and shape of the $CO_D$ signals.
+Starting from the intermediate, a swarm of MM MD trajectories, in the $\mu$ s timescale, was generated.
+This investigation showed the evolution of the early intermediate into a late intermediate in a timescale coherent with the experiment, featuring a more disordered binding pocket and a weakening of an arginine-to-aspartate salt-bridge interaction, whose cleavage is essential for phytochrome activation.

-Also in the case of AppA-BLUF, Hashem et al., 145 investigated the evolution of the final product of the double PCET process by using MM MD simulations in the microsecond timescale.
+Also in the case of AppA-BLUF, Hashem et al., investigated the evolution of the final product of the double PCET process by using MM MD simulations in the microsecond timescale.
 The simulation showed that the change in the BLUF domain upon photoactivation is rather local and mainly induced by small differences in the binding mode of flavin in the active site.
 The altered H-bond pattern causes the flavin to move in a slightly different position within the binding pocket.
 In turn, this induces a change in the conformation of an arginine residue, located in a different region of the binding pocket, which reflects on its interaction with farther residues.
 These predicted structural changes were finally validated by IR, NMR, and UV-vis spectroscopic characterizations.

-Exploring longer timescales
+5.2 Exploring longer timescales

-In order to simulate the larger conformational changes of the protein, which usually occur on longer than microsecond timescales, necessary to employ methods that accelerate the exploration of the conformational space.
-These techniques. known as enhanced methods, were developed to either explore the conformational space of biomolecules or even to estimates obtain realistic of free differences and barriers between metastable states.
+In order to simulate the larger conformational changes of the protein, which usually occur on longer than microsecond timescales, it is necessary to employ methods that accelerate the exploration of the conformational space.
+These techniques, known as enhanced sampling methods, were developed to either explore the conformational space of biomolecules or even to obtain realistic estimates of free energy differences and barriers between metastable states.
 Before describing these methods, it is worth noting that photoactivation mechanisms are inherently nonequilibrium events with a preferential free energy gradient created by the initial photochemistry.
-The application of such accelerated techniques, while sometimes unavoidable, should be taken with a grain of salt, given that these methods are meant to provide the best possible characterization of the equilibrium distribution of a system.
+Application of such accelerated techniques, while sometimes unavoidable, should be taken with a grain of salt, given that these techniques are meant to provide the best possible characterization of the equilibrium distribution of a system.

-The idea behind every enhanced sampling method is to modify the dynamics of a system by introducing a bias, allowing for faster exploration of the potential energy landscape.
-The interested reader is referred to the more specialized reviews providing a more detailed overview of enhanced sampling methods.
-146-151
+The idea behind every enhanced sampling method is to modify the dynamics of a system by introducing a bias, allowing for faster exploration of the potential energy land-scape.
+The interested reader is referred to the following reviews which provide a more detailed overview of the enhanced sampling methods that have been developed and introduced through the years.137-142